-The request information, if disclosed, could be used to try and work out how likely detection is likely when retrospective facial recognition/facial matching is deployed.
-Those with criminal intent would then be in a position to more accurately estimate the chances of being detected or make efforts to evade such detection.
-Disclosure could have a negative effect on national security should the release of information be used and manipulated by criminal fraternities to try and evade detection or to better plan their activities.
+The request information, if disclosed, could be used to identify which tools and software Police Scotland uses in regards to crypto currency related crimes and therefore allow them to take efforts to avoid detection or conceal the proceeds of their crimes.
+Disclosure could have a negative effect on law enforcement should the release of information be used and manipulated by criminal fraternities to further their criminal activities.